raspberrypilearning/clone-wars/en/step_2.md

 ## Make a spaceship

-Let's make a spaceship that will defend the Earth!
+First make a spaceship that can defend the Earth!

 --- task ---

-Open the 'Clone wars' starter project.
+Open the 'Clone wars' Scratch starter project.

-**Online:** Open Scratch starter project at [rpf.io/clone-wars-on](http://rpf.io/clone-wars-on).
+**Online:** open the starter project at [rpf.io/clone-wars-on](http://rpf.io/clone-wars-on).

-**Offline:** Download the starter project from [rpf.io/clone-wars-off](http://rpf.io/clone-wars-off) and then open it using the offline editor.
+**Offline:** download the starter project from [rpf.io/clone-wars-off](http://rpf.io/clone-wars-off), and then open it using the offline editor.

+If you need to download and install the Scratch offline editor, you can find it at rpf.io/scratchoff.

 --- /task ---